atesgoral/node-asn1-tree/README.md

 # asn1-tree

-ASN.1 encoder/decoder.
+Yet another ASN.1 encoder/decoder in JavaScript.
 Parses a binary ASN.1 buffer into a JavaScript object that describes the ASN.1 structure.
 Nested elements form a tree, and hence the name "asn1-tree", and a primitive value would just result in an object.

 This is just an encoder/decoder.
 The interpretation of the structure (i.e. matching against a schema) is beyond the scope of this library.
-See asn1-mapper, an ASN.1 schema mapper, for that purpose.
+See [asn1-mapper](https://www.npmjs.com/package/asn1-tree), an ASN.1 schema mapper, for that purpose.

 ## Installation